Esquites

 Mexico City street corn served in a cup: kernels boiled in epazote stock, dressed with mayonnaise, lime, chile powder, and crumbled queso cotija.

 Esquites is a derivative of pre-Hispanic ízquitl (Nahuatl for «toasted corn»), originally a dry-roasted corn snack of the Mexica.
-The wet, broth-cooked, mayonnaise-and-cotija version we know today is 20th-century Mexico City — paralleling the rise of factory mayonnaise (McCormick México) in the 1950s and 60s.
+The mayonnaise-and-cheese dressing is generally traced to 19th-century French culinary influence in Mexico (the dish was even Europeanized as «dientes de odalisca» under Maximilian's Second Empire); the modern wet, broth-cooked, cart-vendor street version then took its familiar Mexico City form in the 20th century.
 It is sold from cart vendors with a steaming pot, almost always after dark, alongside elote on the cob.

 Eaten with a tiny spoon while walking.
 First, sweet hot kernels in a slightly creamy bath, then the salt-funk of cotija (it tastes like a drier feta), then the chile-lime-sour of tajín on the back of the tongue.
 The epazote stock isn't visible but it's the resinous green note threading through everything.
 A street esquites in CDMX is served in a clear plastic cup with a thumb-sized wooden spoon, eaten before crossing the street.